MartinLillyOswego/imglock/README.md

 This recovers the original password using the key image: python imglock.py decrypt --keyfile key_image.png --passfile password_image.pngc

-> 🛡️ Both the key and password image are needed to access the stored credentials.
-Keep them secure!
+> 🛡️ Both the key and password image are needed to access the stored credentials. **Please store the key image securely!** It’s recommended to store it on a separate, secure device such as a thumb drive, to prevent unauthorized access to your passwords.

 ## 📁 Project Structure